frederic-perez/AmE-dictionary/data/dictionary.md

 __gonorrhea__
 __gonzo__ _adj_ :three: Conspicuously or grossly unconventional or unusual. _Syn_ bizarre, eccentric, flakey, flaky, freakish, freaky
 __goo__ _n informal_ :two: Sticky substance.
-__good books__ _idiom_ Favorable, kindly, or approving regard or treatment.
+__good books__ _idiom_ :two: Favorable, kindly, or approving regard or treatment.
 Usually used in the phrase "in someone's good books" or some variation thereof.
 __good egg__ _A heel who learns how to be a good egg._
 __good enough for jazz__ _idiom_ Sufficient to suit the purpose(s) at hand without needing to be perfect.
 __good enough to eat__ _idiom_ To have an extremely beautiful or aesthetically pleasing appearance.